 The “Citizenship and Entry into Israel Law (Temporary Order) – 2003” severely impedes Palestinian spouses of Israeli citizens from living in Israel.
 The law empowers the minister of interior to deny a Palestinian who marries an Israeli citizen what is referred to as a “stay permit” if the Palestinian or a member of his/her family are under a ‘security block.’
 Israeli law further provides that a permit can be denied if the applicant’s place of residence is considered “dangerous”.
 In 2008, the government published a resolution which, for the purposes of this specific provision, named Gaza as a dangerous place.
 The effect is that no application for family unification made by those living in or registered as residents of Gaza is likely to be accepted.

 Gisha maintains that Israel is obligated to protect and uphold the right to family life, under both Israeli constitutional law and under the law of belligerent occupation, which continue to apply due to Israel’s control over Gaza.

-Painting a bleak picture, the above-mentioned judgments indicate that the Israeli courts have almost unquestioningly accepted the state’s legal positions in relation to Gaza residents.
+Painting a bleak picture, the above-mentioned judgments indicate that the Israel’s High Court of Justice has almost unquestioningly accepted the state’s legal positions in relation to Gaza residents.
 In doing so, they sanctioned the severe violations of Gaza residents’ fundamental rights caused by the closure of Gaza.
-It appears the courts have abandoned a clear system of law, giving the state unlimited discretion and leaving Gaza residents exposed to human rights violations.
+It appears Israel’s highest court has given the state unlimited discretion, leaving Gaza residents harmfully exposed to human rights violations.